Open-Data-Science-at-SIO/RNAseq-workshop-2017/jetstream/boot.md

 ## Name it something simple and select 'm1.medium'

-Change the name after what we're doing - "workshop tutorial", for example, but it doesn't matter -- and select 'm1.medium'.
+Name your instance after what we're doing (e.g. "RNAseq tutorial") or anything that will be informative for you -- it doesn't matter -- and select 'm1.medium'.

 [![foo](images/login-10.thumb.png)](../_images/login-10.png)